 - Make sure the shear pins on the machine haven’t been damaged.
 Over time they may need to be replaced.

 Checking through this list can ensure that your snow blower functions properly.
-If at any point you’re having bigger issues (or you have a more heavy-duty snow blower), hiring a professional to take a look at your snow blower could be a good idea.
+If at any point you’re having bigger issues (or you have a more heavy-duty snow blower), hiring a professional to take a look at your snow blower could be a good idea, or follow my troubleshooting guide.

 One Final Note